randyridgley/visual-etl-workshop/workshop/content/GetData/Recap.en.md

 ### Next

-:white_check_mark: Now that you have data, continue on to the next section to [transform the data][transform] in your data lake using AWS Glue Studio.
+:white_check_mark: Now that you have data, continue on to the next section to [manage the data][manage] in your data lake using AWS Lake Formation.

 [dx]: https://aws.amazon.com/data-exchange/
 [brew]: https://aws.amazon.com/glue/features/databrew/
-[transform]: /transform
+[manage]: /managedata